dwyl/hits/README.md

 end
 ```

-Now we can run the scripts to create the database and tables:
+Now we can run the scripts to create the database tables:
 ```
-mix ecto.create
 mix ecto.migrate
 ```